-Although there is limited available data, cohort studies of TNF antagonists found no evidence for impairment in fertility during paternal use ^{405,438}.
-A systematic review highlighted that sperm motility and vitality may even improve under TNF antagonist therapy, possibly due to a decrease in disease activity 447.
-Cohort studies (total of 60 exposures with outcome events documented in 28 cases) involving a range of TNF antagonists (adalimumab, certolizumab pegol, etanercept, infliximab) also demonstrated no evidence for an association between impaired pregnancy outcomes and paternal use of TNF antagonist therapy at the time of conception ^{405,437,447}.
-There are no studies which have assessed the potential impact of paternal exposure to other biologic agents including IL-12/IL-23p40 inhibitors, IL-17 inhibitors or IL-23p19 inhibitors on male fertility or pregnancy outcomes.
+Although there are limited available data, cohort studies of TNFi found no evidence for impairment in fertility during paternal use ^{404,444}.
+A systematic review highlighted that sperm motility and vitality may even improve under TNFi therapy, possibly due to a decrease in disease activity 454.
+Cohort studies (total of 60 exposures with outcome events documented in 28 cases) involving a range of TNFi (adalimumab, certolizumab pegol, etanercept, infliximab) also demonstrated no evidence for an association between impaired pregnancy outcomes and paternal use of TNFi therapy at the time of conception ^{404,443,454}.